-Clinical Development of RGX-314 for the Treatment of DR
+Clinical Development of ABBV-RGX-314 Suprachoroidal Delivery for the Treatment of DR

-We are evaluating the efficacy, safety and tolerability of suprachoroidal delivery of RGX-314 for the treatment of DR in ALTITUDE®, a multi-center, open label, randomized, controlled, dose-escalation Phase II trial.
+We are evaluating the efficacy, safety and tolerability of suprachoroidal delivery of ABBV-RGX-314 for the treatment of DR in ALTITUDE[®], a multi-center, open label, randomized, controlled, dose-escalation Phase II trial.
+We have enrolled 79 patients dosed in Cohorts 1-5 at three dose levels.